Startup Domain Strategy: A Comprehensive Guide

 The future of domain strategy is full of exciting possibilities and potential challenges.
 By staying informed, adapting to new technologies, and prioritizing security and sustainability, you can ensure your startup thrives in the ever-evolving digital world.

-What if my desired .com domain name is taken?
+What if the .COM version of my domain is already taken?